truenas/documentation/content/en/hub/sharing/FTP-SFTP/_index.md

 ## SFTP on TrueNAS

 SFTP or SSH File Transfer Protocol, is available by enabling SSH remote access to the TrueNAS system.
-SFTP is more secure than standard FTP as it applies SSL encryption on allow transfers by default.
+SFTP is more secure than standard FTP as it applies SSL encryption on all transfers by default.

 Go to **Services** -> **SSH** and on the **Configure** icon.